nurah-kamal/Iris-Flower-Classification-Model/README.md

 ## Project Overview

 This project aims to build a machine learning model to classify iris flowers into three species: Iris-setosa, Iris-versicolor, and Iris-virginica, using the Iris dataset.
-This is a classic beginner project in data science and machine learning, often used to demonstrate various techniques in data preprocessing, feature engineering, model training, and evaluation.

 ## Dataset